-However, the beneficiary will pay tax on distributions if the IRA owner would have paid tax on those distributions.
+However, if the IRA owner would have paid tax, the beneficiary must also.
 This applies even though the beneficiary inherited the funds.

 If you inherit the IRA from your spouse, you have the option to treat the IRA as your own.
-So, you can defer the minimum required distribution until you reach age 70 1 / 2.
+So, you can defer the minimum required distribution until you reach age 70 1/2.
 If you're not a spouse, you might still qualify to receive distributions over your lifetime.
-You'd use the IRS life-expectancy tables to determine your required distributions over your life expectancy.
+You'd use the IRS life-expectancy tables to figure your required distributions over your life expectancy.

-An entire IRA distribution might be subject to the 5-year rule if:
+An entire IRA distribution might be subject to the five-year rule if:

 The IRA owner hadn't designated a beneficiary.

 The deceased's executors don't designate a beneficiary by Sept.
 30 of the year after the year of the IRA owner's death.

 Death and the Roth IRA

 If you inherit a Roth IRA, the money is usually tax-free if it’s a qualified distribution.
 To be a qualified distribution, the funds must have been in the Roth account for five years before they’re withdrawn.
 The five-year holding period:

 Includes the amount of time the funds were in the account during the deceased's lifetime